 Our data demonstrate that transcripts from endogenous MLV retroviruses have coding potential and lead to the strong production of MLV proteins.
-In pro-B cells, this triggers activation of the unfolded protein response pathway, and cells enter apoptosis.
+In pro-B cells, this triggers activation of the UPR pathway, and cells enter apoptosis.
 To our knowledge, this is the first demonstration that retrotransposon activation is linked with this specific cellular stress pathway.
-Several lines of evidence support our notion that UPR-mediated apoptosis is a major cause of impaired B cell development in Setdb1^{Mb1} mice:

-- 1.)
-No critical B cell transcription factors are dysregulated in Setdb1^{Mb1} pro-B cells (Figure 3, Supplementary Table 1).
-The only hematopoiesis-related gene which shows strong upregulation is Fcgr2b (Supplementary Figure 5).
-However, over-expression of Fcgr2b does not lead to defective B cell development (Brownlie et al., 2008). - 2.)
-The apoptosis phenotype is mainly due to elevated MLV protein expression as over-expression of MLV Env protein is sufficient to induce apoptosis in B cells (Figure 6D).
+Several lines of evidence support our notion that UPR-mediated apoptosis is a major cause of impaired B cell development in $Setdb1^{Mb1}$ mice.
+First, no crucial B cell transcription factors are dysregulated in Setdb1^{Mb1} pro-B cells (Fig. 3, Table S1).
+The only hematopoiesis-related gene that shows strong upregulation is Fcgr2b (Fig. S5).
+However, overexpression of Fcgr2b does not lead to defective B cell development (Brownlie et al., 2008).
+Second, the apoptosis phenotype is mainly due to elevated MLV protein expression, as overexpression of MLV Env protein is sufficient to induce apoptosis in B cells (Fig. 6D).
 Interestingly, expression of MLV Env protein from exogenous MLV retroviruses also results in increased apoptosis (Zhao and Yoshimura, 2008) and infection with MLV retroviruses results in impaired B cell development in vivo (Finstad et al., 2007).
 Furthermore, it is possible that transcripts/proteins produced from other upregulated repeat elements contribute to the phenotype.

-- 3.)
-Blocking apoptotic pathways in Setdb1^{Mb1}; Bcl2 mice resulted in a partial rescue of B cell development.
+Third, blocking apoptotic pathways in Setdb1^{Mb1}; Bcl2 mice resulted in a partial rescue of B cell development.
 Importantly, detection of mature B cells in the spleen of Setdb1^{Mb1}; Bcl2 mice demonstrates that expression of key developmental genes is unlikely to be affected by Setdb1.
-The rescue may be partial because preventing apoptosis by Bcl-2 expression does not cease MLV env production in Setdb1^{Mb1}; Bcl2 pro-B cells.
-Therefore, those B cells are still compromised and may die through apoptosis-independent pathways. - 4.)
-Apoptosis is mainly due to activation of the UPR pathway.
-We detect upregulation of key UPR genes in both Setdb1^{Mb1} and Setdb1^{Mb1}; Bcl2 pro-B cells (Figure 6B).
-Knock-down of the key UPR apoptosis inducer Bcl2l11 leads to rescue in B cell development (Fig. 6C).
+The rescue might be partial because preventing apoptosis by Bcl2 expression does not cease MLV Env production in Setdb1^{Mb1}; Bcl2 pro-B cells.
+Therefore, those B cells are still compromised and may die through apoptosis-independent pathways.
+Lastly, apoptosis is mainly due to activation of the UPR pathway.
+We detect upregulation of key UPR genes in both Set $db1^{Mb1}$ and Set $db1^{Mb1}$; Bcl2 pro-B cells (Fig. 6B).
+Knockdown of the key UPR apoptosis inducer Bcl2l11 leads to rescue of B cell development (Fig. 6C).
 We also attempted rescue experiments by knocking down other UPR components.
-However, due to the redundancy in UPR signaling pathways knock-down of individual UPR genes does not compromise UPR activation (Puthalakath et al., 2007).
+However, owing to the redundancy in UPR signaling pathways, knockdown of individual UPR genes does not compromise UPR activation (Puthalakath et al., 2007).
 Furthermore, important UPR genes are essential for B cell development (Zhang et al., 2005) and cannot be knocked down.
 We cannot fully exclude additional causes for apoptosis, such as DNA damage or large-scale changes in chromatin architecture.
-However, as over-expression of MLV Env protein is already sufficient to induce apoptosis (Figure 6D) and to trigger UPR (Zhao and Yoshimura, 2008) our data strongly suggest that UPR activation is a major cause for apoptosis in Setdb1^{Mb1} pro-B cells.
-Unfortunately, due to the limited number of pro-B cells and the unavailability of good antibodies, protein expression levels of UPR-related genes and protein-protein interactions between MLV derived and UPR proteins could not be further assessed.
+However, as overexpression of MLV Env protein is already sufficient to induce apoptosis (Fig. 6D) and to trigger UPR (Zhao and Yoshimura, 2008), our data strongly suggest that UPR activation is a major cause for apoptosis in Setdb1^{Mb1} pro-B cells.
+Unfortunately, owing to the limited number of pro-B cells and the unavailability of good antibodies, protein expression levels of UPR-related genes and protein-protein interactions between MLV-derived and UPR proteins could not be further assessed.